 - The participating diocese only accepts liability or responsibility for an incident caused by the negligence or breach of statutory duty of the diocese, its servants or agents.

-Note: Each diocese in Ireland has a Diocesan Policy and Procedures Policy, a Code of Conduct and a Code of Behaviour for Children/Young People, copies of which can be obtained from your diocesan office or diocesan website.
+Note: Each diocese in Ireland has its own diocesan GDPR Policy, Safeguarding Policy & Procedures including Codes of Behaviour for Adults and Code of Behaviour with Children.
+Copies can be obtained from your diocesan office or the diocesan website.